James Buchanan has been the cellar dweller among Presidents for more than 150 years.

 The asset side.
 Pennsylvania’s James Buchanan (1791-1868) came to the presidency in 1857 with a forty-plus-year resume of solid achievement: successful attorney, state legislator, congressman, senator, cabinet member, foreign diplomat.
 He was popular with his peers and short-listed for the Democratic presidential nomination for more than a decade.
 He was considered industrious, honest and a man of good will.

 The debit side.
 Buchanan was a man of good will, but not of strong will.
 He could and did dither and waffle.
-In 1856 he was 65, the oldest President to date, and indeed for another century.
+In 1856 he was 65, the second-oldest President to date, and indeed for another century.
 His energy was starting to flag.
 In those 40-plus years on the national scene, he had made his closest friendships with southern counterparts.
 While he was never in favor of slavery, he was perceived to be, and likely was, sympathetic to the “peculiar institution” and believed it to be constitutionally protected.
 Thus the dither-waffle problem.
 He also made some disastrous decisions.

 It is thought by some historians that Buchanan was nominated and elected in ‘56 because he was out of the country, serving as Minister to England during the turbulent four years of the Pierce Administration.
 He had been away from the fray, and could legitimately duck the big issues.